Roadmap

 - supports hierarchy via a folding tree view

-- click entities in the list to select them.
+- show selected entities in the inspector

 - components of selected entity are shown in the inspector with component values, including components specific to the user's game